glenford/sbt-jetty-embed/README.md

 Requires SBT 0.7.5RC0 or later.
 There are bugs in earlier versions of sbt which will impact the behaviour of this plugin.

-Lift users should be aware that to use Jetty-7 you will need an addition to your Boot.scala file (this is a Lift limitation).
+Lift users: if you are using Lift 2.3-M1 and newer it automatically detects Jetty 6, Jetty 7, and Servlet 3.0.
+However earlier versions should be aware that to use Jetty-7 you will need an addition to your Boot.scala file.
 Please see the example lift-project.

 How to use in your own project